 - Swap out coriander for another herb, such as parsley if you prefer.

-Find lots of salad recipes here on the site, with these recent recipes to try out:
+Find lots of salad recipes here on the site, including my refreshing cucumber beetroot salad and these recent recipes to try out:

 - Cook the quinoa according to packet instructions.